TheMidnightShow/dotfiles/README.md

 ## copy this repo and add the configs to your .conf!

+## Note :
-## this is a work in progress, be careful
+- this is a work in progress, be careful if you plan to use it